-Andrew enters into an agreement for the purchase of an investment property in which he is named as the purchaser.
+Andrew enters into an agreement to purchase an investment property in which he is named as the purchaser.
 He subsequently decides the property should be an asset of his family trust.
 He and the vendor execute a variation to the agreement which provides the contract will be terminated and a new agreement will be made between the vendor and the corporate trustee of Andrew's family trust.

-In this scenario, the Commissioner would determine the new agreement is a subsale transaction.
-As such, duty would remain chargeable on the cancelled transaction under section 107(4) of the Duties Act and would also be chargeable on the new agreement.
+In these circumstances, the Commissioner would determine the new agreement is a subsale transaction and duty would remain chargeable on the original transaction in which Andrew was the named purchaser.
+Duty would also be chargeable on the new transaction in which the company as trustee for Andrew's family trust is the purchaser.